Installation Of Concrete Retaining Wall | Council Regulations & Building Approvals

 - As a guide most engineers call for the posts to be buried the same depth as the wall height.
 1m high wall = 2m posts.

-- Post spacing is crucial for no fence add 30mm to the overall distance and add 40mm if you intend to put fence brackets on top of posts.
+- Post spacing is crucial as sleeper length can vary up to 10mm in length, for the no fence install add 30mm to the overall distance and add 40mm if you intend to put fence brackets on top of posts.
 If you use 2m sleepers spacing between posts will be 2040mm with a fence and 2030mm without one.

 - Sleepers are made for a direct fit inside of the post flange no wedging is needed.